Town of Tonawanda Veterans Memorial: Dedication Ceremony

 The Town of Tonawanda Veterans Memorial was unveiled to the public in a dedication ceremony the afternoon of Tuesday, August 18, 2009.
 The Tuesday date was chosen to accommodate the event's keynote speaker, Colin Powell, who was scheduled to visit the area for a separate event in nearby Buffalo, New York later that same day.
 Powell is connected to the Town of Tonawanda through his sister and brother-in-law, who were once residents of the town.

-Over 1,500 people convened on Walter M. Kenney Field to witness the ceremony, including area residents, public officials, active military personnel, veterans organizations, and members of the Patriot Guard Riders.
-Invitations had been sent to those that made financial contributions to fund the memorial, but the event was open to the public and received significant media attention in anticipation of Powell's address.
+Over 1,500 people convened at Walter M. Kenney Park to witness the ceremony, including area residents, public officials, active military personnel, veterans organizations, and members of the Patriot Guard Riders.
+Invitations had been sent to those who made financial contributions to fund the memorial, but the event was open to the public and received significant media attention in anticipation of Powell's address.

 The ceremony featured multiple military, veteran, and police honor guards, a flag raising ceremony, several speeches, and the unveiling of the memorial's V-shaped granite monument.
 In addition, a member of the memorial steering committee read a letter from U.S. President Barack Obama written to the people of the Town of Tonawanda in recognition of the day's dedication ceremony.

 In his keynote address, Powell spoke of the Town of Tonawanda Veterans Memorial as a symbolic gesture of thanks to the military veterans it represents, and as a tool to educate youth on the meaning of military service.
 He stressed the role of young people in society and acknowledged that it was a teenage Town of Tonawanda resident that initiated the grassroots effort to build the memorial, saying that "sometimes it is the youngest people in our community who understand what's important."
 Powell further remarked that the memorial's location, in a public park and adjacent to a playground, means that it will be readily visible to local children and that "it will speak to them silently, but powerfully."
 He also discussed his appreciation of military service throughout the history of the U.S. and of his own military service, including his time leading the Joint Chiefs of Staff.

 Powell ended his speech on the topic of government policies aimed at providing services to military veterans, including health care and other benefits.
 On this, Powell said that offering those services to military veterans is as much a symbol of thanks as a memorial built in their honor.